Webinars & Recordings

 How do you set up your take-home exam on Blackboard?
 Maarten Hijzelendoorn shows you all the building blocks for the perfect set-up of your exam.

 - Formative assessment in Remindo

-Old Lunchbytes that are relevant in the current situation:
+Old Lunchbytes that are relevant for the current situation:

 Digital assesment using audio

 Zhaole Yang, Yinzhi Zhang and Enrico Odelli discuss their experiences with digital assessments in combination with audio material.